 Other Notable Events

-Besides college football games and the upcoming Stadium Series, other notable events and performances that have been held at Carter-Finley Stadium over the years have included:
+Besides college football games, other notable events and performances that have been held at Carter-Finley Stadium over the years have included:

 - Pink Floyd, May 4, 1988